 Objectives in Religious Studies

-Year 7 will be covering these four topics over the year:
+Year 7 cover the following four topics over the year

 - Creation: Looking at the theory on how the world began with reference to the Bible In the topic of creation and the environment students investigate how the world was made and how it should be treated looking at scientific, Christian and Hindu points of view

 - Jesus: The annual Christian festival celebrating Christ’s birth, held on 25 December in the Western Church Passover

-- Passover and Easter: he most important and oldest festival of the Christian Church, celebrating the resurrection of Christ and held (in the Western Church) between 21 March and 25 April, on the first Sunday after the first full moon following the northern spring equinox.
+- Easter: The most important and oldest festival of the Christian Church, celebrating the resurrection of Christ and held (in the Western Church) between 21 March and 25 April, on the first Sunday after the first full moon following the northern spring equinox.

 Students research other places of worship identifying similarities and differences.
 They consider the impact of religious leaders, focusing on Abraham, Moses and Guru Nanak.
 Students identify locations of holy places such as Lourdes, discuss the reasons why religious people go on pilgrimage and explore the link between holy places and miracles…